DiamondLightSource/fa-archiver-py3/docs/fa-spectrum.rst

     is `arange(1,301)`, but any monotonically increasing range from 1 to a sensible upper bound can be specified.

+-Q threshold_spec
+    A beam current PV together with a threshold current can be specified, in which case the integrated amplitude will not be integrated or updated while the beam current is below this threshold.

+    The *threshold_spec* must be of the form

+        *threshold*,\ *pv*

+    where *threshold* is the initial threshold current and *pv* is an EPICS PV to monitor.

 Generated PVs
 =============
 A number of PVs are published by this IOC.